je-hyun/groupCProject/project_management/sprints/D04_Sprint_03/D04_Sprint_03_specification.md

     * Assigned to: Christopher Fitzpatrick
     * Refs: use-case_doc, issue (http://link_to_github_issue_item)
 * ID: 016 , Use-case: Weekly view
-    * Description: A weekly view of events for a user is displayed.
+    * Description: A weekly view of events for a user is displayed, which allows the user to navigate between weeks using left/right buttons, move the week to week of current day, and navigate to an event by clicking on it on the calendar.
+The events will be displayed in boxes in the corresponding day that the event takes place.
+Tabs will be available to navigate to a different view of the calendar (e.g. weekly, monthly, daily).
     * Actor: Regular User
     * Assigned to : Je Hyun Kim
-    * Refs: use-case_doc, issue
+    * Refs: use-case_doc, issue (http://link_to_github_issue_item)